eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.10 Relying Parties

 Relying Parties are natural or legal persons that rely upon an electronic identification or a Trust Service.
-In the context of EUDI Wallets, they request the necessary attributes contained within the PID dataset, QEAA, Pub-EAA and EAA from EUDI Wallet Users to rely on the EUDI Wallet, subject to the acceptance by the owner of the Wallet (User) and within the limits of applicable legislation and rules.
-The reason for reliance on the EUDI Wallet may be a legal requirement, a contractual agreement, or their own decision.
+In the context of Wallet Units, they request the necessary attributes contained within the PID dataset, QEAA, Pub-EAA and EAA from Users to rely on the EUDI Wallet, subject to the acceptance by the owner of the Wallet (User) and within the limits of applicable legislation and rules.
+The reason for reliance on the Wallet Unit may be a legal requirement, a contractual agreement, or their own decision.
 To rely on the EUDI Wallet for the purpose of providing a service, Relying Parties need to inform the Member State where they are established and their intention for